fyu/dilation/README.md

 ## Running Demo

-predict.py is the main script to test the pretrained model on images.
+predict.py is the main script to test the pre-trained models on images.
 The basic usage is

     python predict.py <dataset name> <image path>

-Given the dataset name, the script will find the pretrained model and network definition.
-We currently support models trained from 4 datasets: pascal_voc, camvid, kitti, cityscapes.
+Given the dataset name, the script will find the pre-trained model and network definition.
+We currently support models trained from four datasets: pascal_voc, camvid, kitti, cityscapes.
 The steps of using the code is listed below:

 * Clone the code from Github

     ```
     git clone git@github.com:fyu/dilation.git
     cd dilation
     ```
-* Download pretrained network
+* Download pre-trained network

     ```
     sh pretrained/download_pascal_voc.sh
     ```
 * Run pascal voc model on GPU 0

     ```
     python predict.py pascal_voc images/dog.jpg --gpu 0
     ```